The Ed Sullivan Show: Jackie Mason

 On October 18, 1964, Jackie Mason allegedly gave Sullivan the finger on air.
 A tape of the incident shows Mason doing his stand-up comedy act and then looking toward Sullivan, commenting that Sullivan was signaling him.
 Sullivan was reportedly letting Mason know (by pointing two fingers) that he had only two minutes left, as CBS was about to cut away to show a speech by President Lyndon Johnson.
 Mason began working his own fingers into his act and pointed toward Sullivan with his middle finger slightly separated.
 After Mason left the stage, the camera then cut to a visibly angry Sullivan.

 Sullivan argued with Mason backstage, then terminated his contract.
 Mason denied knowingly giving Sullivan the middle finger, and Mason later claimed that he had never even heard of the gesture at that time.
 In retaliation, to protect the perceived threat to his career, Mason filed a libel suit at the New York Supreme Court, which he won.

 Sullivan publicly apologized to Mason when he appeared on the show two years later, in 1966.
 At that time, Mason opened his monologue by saying, "It's a great thrill and a fantastic opportunity to see me in person again," and impersonated Sullivan during his act.
-Mason later appeared on the show five times: April 23, 1967; Feb.
-25, 1968; Nov.
-24, 1968; Jul.
-22, 1969; and Aug.
-31, 1969.
+Mason later appeared on the show five times: April 23, 1967; February 25, 1968; November 24, 1968; June 22, 1969; and August 31, 1969.

-Bob Dylan

-Bob Dylan was slated to make his first nationwide American television appearance on The Ed Sullivan Show on May 12, 1963, and intended to perform "Talkin' John Birch Paranoid Blues", a song he wrote lampooning the John Birch Society and the red-hunting paranoia associated with it.
-Although Sullivan reportedly liked the song, during the afternoon rehearsal that day CBS officials told Dylan they had deemed the song unacceptable for broadcast and wanted him to substitute another.
-"No; this is what I want to do," Dylan responded.
-"If I can't play my song, I'd rather not appear on the show."
-He then left the studio rather than altering the act, with Sullivan respecting his decision.